mikaylajbotha/ResuMatch/README.md

-Markdown# ResuMatch – ATS Resume Optimizer
+# ResuMatch – ATS Resume Optimizer

 **Beat ATS systems in seconds.**
 Upload your resume (PDF/DOCX or paste text) → paste any job description → instantly see your match score and exactly what’s missing.